PROMO: 50% off Eurostar Plus & Premier for 2+ people 'til midnight July 13 – upgrade today!Book now

 Are there any direct trains from Milan to Aigle?

-Yes, there are direct trains that run between Milan and Aigle.
-You'll usually find 1 travelling on this route each day.
+There are no direct trains that run between Milan and Aigle.
+You’ll need to make at least 1 change along the way.

 DepartsArrivesDuration